Techtesh/AWS-CLF-C01-test/Questions.md

 ### How does AWS Trusted Advisor provide guidance to users of the AWS Cloud?
 (Select TWO)

 - [ ] It identifies software vulnerabilities in applications running on AWS.
-- [ ] It provides a list of cost optimization recommendations based on current AWS usage.
+- [y] It provides a list of cost optimization recommendations based on current AWS usage.
-- [ ] It detects potential security vulnerabilities caused by permissions settings on account resources.
+- [y] It detects potential security vulnerabilities caused by permissions settings on account resources.
 - [ ] It automatically corrects potential security issues caused by permissions settings on account resources.
 - [ ] It provides proactive alerting whenever an Amazon EC2 instance has been compromised.